-All public authorities' equality schemes must state the authority's arrangements for assessing and consulting on the likely impact of policies adopted or proposed to be adopted by the authority on the promotion of equality of opportunity.
-The Commission recommends screening and equality impact assessment as the tools to be utilised for such assessments.
-Further advice on equality impact assessment may be found in a separate Commission publication: Practical Guidance on Equality Impact Assessment.
+All public authorities' equality schemes must state the authority's arrangements for assessing and consulting on the likely impact of padopted or proposed to be adopted by the authority on the promoti equality of opportunity.
+The Commission recommends screening a equality impact assessment as the tools to be utilised for such assessment advice on equality impact assessment may be found in a scommission publication: Practical Guidance on Equality Impact Assessment on of and essments. eparate Mitigation When the public authority concludes that the likely impact is 'minor equality impact assessment is not to be conducted, the public auth consider mitigation to lessen the severity of any equality impact, or introduction of an alternative policy to better promote equality of op or good relations. ority may the Can the policy/decision be amended or changed or an alternative printroduced to better promote equality of opportunity and/or good re • If so, give the reasons to support your decision, together with the pchanges/amendments or alternative policy. oroposed

-Mitigation

-When the public authority concludes that the likely impact is 'minor' and an equality impact assessment is not to be conducted, the public authority may consider mitigation to lessen the severity of any equality impact, or the introduction of an alternative policy to better promote equality of opportunity or good relations.

-Can the policy/decision be amended or changed or an alternative policy introduced to better promote equality of opportunity and/or good relations?

-If so, give the reasons to support your decision, together with the proposed changes/amendments or alternative policy.